 Travelling Solo to Turkey

 I visited Turkey on my own and felt very safe.
 However, as always, when I travel on my own I avoid being out late at night and generally take a taxi home from dinner or eat near my hotel.

 If you are travelling solo it is a good idea to dress a bit more conservatively to avoid any discomfort.
 If you would prefer to travel as part of an organised trip there are loads of options:

 ⇒ Solos Holidays has also has a very similar itinerary to the one in this post that is designed for solo travellers

 ⇒ Just You has a range of trips to Turkey for solo travellers

-I covered all of the costs associated with my trip to Cappadocia myself.
-However, this post does contain affiliate links.
+I covered all of the costs associated with this trip myself.
+However, this Turkey itinerary 7 days post does contain affiliate links.
 That means if you click through on them and end up making a purchase I will receive a small commission.
 I just wanted to make sure that you were aware of this!